zaymund/uka-share-buttons/README.txt

 2. Click "Upload Plugin" and "Choose File", then select the plugin's .zip file.
 Click "Install Now".
 3. Click "Activate" to use plugin right away.

+== Frequently Asked Questions ==

+= What functions are available to use? =
+There is 1 function available to use: 'uka_share_buttons' returns html of share links.

 == Changelog ==

 = 1.0.0 - March 07 2020 =